-Easter is synonymous with springtime, and that means it’s time for some hands-on gardening after a long winter.
-These bunny succulents are the perfect indoor, container gardening project that will bloom just in time for Easter Sunday on April 16.
+Easter is synonymous with springtime, and that means it's time for some hands-on gardening after a long winter.
+These bunny succulents are the perfect indoor, container gardening project that will bloom all spring long.
 Place them on your table for Easter dinner, and settle them on your office desk or kitchen table afterwards.
 They are the plant that keeps on blooming.

 A rare succulent, the Monilaria Moniliformis is also known as the String of Pearls, though now people are referring to them as the bunny succulents.
 The stems have a beaded structure and while they are very rare, their care is remarkably simple.